 Somewhere in my mid-forties, it hit me: my job was repetitive, my relationship was unsatisfactory, and I had a severe case of wanderlust.
-In fact I was in the middle of what turned out to be a mid-life crisis the size of a minor planet.
+In fact, I was in the middle of what turned out to be a mid-life crisis the size of a minor planet.

-There was little travel guidance specifically aimed at women.
+Before leaving, I looked around but there was little travel guidance specifically aimed at women.
 We were just a page or two in the general guidebooks.

-Women on the Road exists to help women with the nuts and bolts of solo travel: how to plan a trip, how to stay safe, what to take, how to budget, how to avoid getting lonely – all the things you face before, during, and after you travel.
+Women on the Road exists to help you with the nuts and bolts of solo travel: how to plan a trip, how to stay safe, what to take, how to budget, how to avoid getting lonely – all the things you face before, during, and after you travel.

 We are curious, smart, enterprising, enthusiastic, inspired or dynamic – we are women who want to see the world on our own terms.

-If I can inspire women to travel independently, strongly, proudly, and safely, that closes the gap a bit.
 The more of us get out there and claim the world, the more we assert our right to do so.